mevdschee/covid19reg/README.md

 ## Why should I use this tool?

-This tool registers attendees at your venue and is the digital equivalent of paper registration ballots that you can hand-out and collect in a closed box.
+This tool registers attendees at your venue and is the mobile-friendly QR-code based digital equivalent of paper registration ballots that you can hand-out and collect in a closed box.
 If somebody happens to get COVID-19 and this person was at your venue, this tool will help you contact the people that might have been exposed.

 ## How about privacy?